 Google Assistant: When can you use it?

-You can use it right now in the Google Allo app, but as we already mentioned it will be available elsewhere throughout Google's ecosystem, probably sometime after the 4 October launch event which will also be used to launch the new Pixel phones, 4K Chromecast and Google Home router.
+You can use Google Assistant right now in the Google Allo app, but as we already mentioned, we expect it will be available throughout Google's ecosystem, sometime in the future.